sverweij/eslint-plugin-budapestian/README.md

 with a scope prefix:

 - `p` for parameters (supported by this plugin),
+- For global constants we use the C convention of ALL_CAPS_SNAKE_CASE (supported by this plugin).
 - `l` for local variables (not yet supported)
 - `g` for global variables (not yet supported).
-- For global constants we use the C convention of ALL_CAPS_SNAKE_CASE (not yet supported).

 This convention makes weird re-assignment bugs immediately visible, and makes naming things that would normally clash with regular javascript syntax a easier.
 E.g. you can't use